dfreeman500/javascript-api-public-reference/README.md

-## The following is a README for a private repository of a backend assessment (code 'interview') I completed for Hatchways.io.
-The company asked that the code not be hosted publicly as they use this assessment for many different people.
-I have hosted it privately on github and could make it available if needed.
+#### The following is a README for a private repository of a backend assessment (code 'interview') I completed for Hatchways.io.
+(It also includes some changes after it was submitted).
+The company asks that solutions to the backend assessment not be hosted publicly as they use this assessment for many different people.
+I have hosted the code privately on github and could make it available if needed.

 #